milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Kai: "What?
 Why's everyone so quiet?"

 Ingram: ". . .It's nothing.
-There's no injuries, your forehead is fine."
+No injuries, your forehead is fine."

 *Ingram places a hand on Kai's shoulder, earning a confused look from him.*